brucehsieh56/CSC522_project/Report.md

 In addition to top song prediction, a music company will want to know what kind of musical elements make a song more likely to be popular as well.
 Therefore, we also want to figure out those significant musical elements, or musical features, in this project.
 Finally, from the concept of Occam's razor, a simple model is more favored than a complex one, so we will make our model as simple as possible in the end.
 Noted that song and track are interchangeable in this report.

 In the previous work, XXX and YYY (authors) used Naive Bayes, SVM (RBF), Logistic Regression and C4.5 tree as the binary classifiers in top dance song prediction.
-One of the good advantages of their work is that AAA.
+One of the good advantages of their work is that they provides details about the research such as data gathering (from Echo Nest), preprocessing, detailed description of the technique used.
 However, there are several cons.
 First, their dataset is small (400 songs, 21 features) so that the data they collected has a higher chance to be non-representative.
 Second, not all of the features are useful in prediction, and they did not mentioned which features are significant in prediction.
 Third, they focus on dance songs only, and ours concentrate on all geners of songs.
 In the conclusion section, we will compare our results with theirs.

 ## Method
 ### Data Collection